For those who have both a mental illness and a substance use disorder, a dual diagnosis program is the optimal treatment option.

 1. APT Foundation, New Haven, Connecticut

-Clients can get treated for substance abuse and co-occurring mental health disorders here.
+Clients can get treated for substance abuse and co-occurring mental health disorders here at this addiction treatment center in New Haven, CT.

 Outpatient programs (OP), residential treatment, and telehealth options are available at the ATP Foundation.